FilomenaC/Accelerometers-from-Samsung-smartphone/README.md

 # Accelerometers Smartphone Project

 ##Getting and Cleaning Data Course Project - Filomena Ciccarelli
-This project contains the output of the Coursera course Getting and Cleaning Data assignment.
+This project contains the outputs of the Coursera course Getting and Cleaning Data assignment.

 ##Instructions
 The raw data for the project is here: